octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - the storage is used and updated in an entrypoint

-# Smart Contract development: Buy ticket entrypoint
+## Smart Contract development: Buy ticket entrypoint
-> LIGO concepts used in this part: with this second entrypoint, we will need to register players and map a raffle ticket for each player.
+> LIGO concepts used in this part: with this second entrypoint, we will need to register players and map a raffle ticket to each player.
 Thus, we will learn how to use collections.
-> It will also be the opportunity for you to use functions again and performs checks
+> It will also be the opportunity for you to use again functions and performs checks

 The second entrypoint can be freely called by everyone who wants to buy a ticket.
 In this use case, each address can only buy one ticket, which costs 1 tz.